Dr Aleksandar Brkić

-Aleksandar Brkić is a scholar in the fields of cultural/arts management and cultural policy, with significant experience as a producer and arts manager, working in the intersections of performing arts, visual arts, and design.
-He joined the Institute for Creative and Cultural Entrepreneurship (ICCE), Goldsmiths, University of London in 2016.
+Aleksandar Brkić is a scholar in the field of cultural/arts management, creative entrepreneurship and cultural policy, with significant experience as a creative producer and arts manager, working in the intersections of performing arts, visual arts, and design.
+He joined the Institute for Creative and Cultural Entrepreneurship (ICCE), Goldsmiths in 2016.
+Prior to that, he was teaching at LASALLE College of the Arts in Singapore and the University of Arts in Belgrade.
+He is a Fellow of the Higher Education Academy (FHEA) and a guest lecturer at the UNESCO Chair at the University of Arts in Belgrade, Sibelius Academy, University of Arts, Helsinki and Ben M'Sik, Hassan II University, Casablanca.
+Aleksandar is a member of the Regulations Committee of Goldsmiths.

 - PhD in Management in Arts and Media, Faculty of Dramatic Arts, University of Arts in Belgrade 2013